kitschpatrol/renami-obsidian/README.md

   _Automatically rename files on the go based on the first x characters of files._

-  To replicate this in Renami, combine the "all" selector with the truncation option to get the first `X` characters of the file content you'd like to use as the filename.
+  To replicate this in Renami, combine the "all" selector with the inline or global max-length option to get the first `X` characters of the file content you'd like to use as the filename.

   ```plaintext
   {{*|20}}